BradleyCulley/bradleyculley.github.io/_posts/2024-02-10-the-most-important-thing-in-the-world.md

 <p>
     I should note that individualism isn't the same as selfishness.
     "Per capita, Americans voluntarily donate [to charity] about seven times as much as continental Europeans.
-    Even our cousins the Canadians give to charity at substantially lower rates, and at half the total volume of an American household."
+    Even our cousins the Canadians give to charity at substantially lower rates, and at half the total volume of an American household."⁸
 </p>

 <p>
     A good framework for analyzing cultures is "Hofstede's cultural dimensions theory", created by Dutch social psychologist Geert Hofstede.
-    Hofstede's theory is the result of surveying 117,000 IBM employees across 50 countries between 1967 and 1973.
-    These are Hofstede's 5 cultural dimensions, plotted for a few countries:
+    Hofstede's theory is the result of surveying 117,000 IBM employees across 50 countries between 1967 and 1973.⁹ These are Hofstede's 5 cultural dimensions, plotted for a few countries¹⁰:
 </p>

 <br/>